 Furthermore, Net10 will be offering a loyalty program (through its parent TracFone), but the program's site is currently under construction.

 Net10's coverage map reveals that relies on other LTE networks for its service.
 In fact, the cell phone company utilizes Sprint network's, AT&T's, Verizon's, and T-Mobile's LTE network towers to provide you with top-tier coverage and service.
 If you'd like to see the coverage maps, you can compare said coverage maps between these big four cell phone providers with our article, "Who Has the Best Cell Phone Coverage?"

 According to many reviews, Net10's customer service can offer a poor experience, featuring customer representatives that are unable to even answer basic questions.
 However, if you're willing to take the chance with the service, there are a variety of methods suggested to contact its support team (if you can find them on the site):

 How to Change Your APN Settings

-Interested in viewing the plans of other phone carriers?
-Then be sure to take a peek at our cell phone plan comparison tool.
+Interested in viewing the plans from other low-cost carriers?
+Then be sure to use our tool to compare cheap cell phone plans.